What Is Noah’s Wish?

 We are not involved in any other animal welfare issues.
 It’s not that we aren’t concerned about all the ways animals are abused or exploited, but there are a multitude of national and local animal welfare organizations who are tackling the issues that adversely affect animals.

-The singular mission of Noah’s Wish is to mitigate the impact of disasters on animals through our educational and community outreach programs.
+The mission of Noah’s Wish is to better prepare individuals and communities for emergencies, and to mitigate the impact of such events on both people and animals.

 The vision of Noah’s Wish is to provide for the needs of animals in disasters.
 This will be accomplished by:

 - Planning and preparing with emergency management and animal services agencies.

 - Mitigating the impact of disasters on animals through our educational and community outreach programs.

 What Makes Us Unique?